Written by Tina Dahmen

 Universities are adapting to this change and so are bigger companies.
 More and more training is being put online in order to use time and space much more efficiently.

 In order to get started to create your own online platform, you don’t need to have a huge budget.

 You can easily get started with a few hundred dollars.
-We have integrated our online courses into a LMS called LearnDash.
+We are hosting our online courses on Thinkific.

 We used almost the same tools as above for the membership site:

 E-courses are an amazing way to scale your business.
 You can serve more people, you will free up more time in your business to focus on other things and you will increase your revenue.

 If you are running group programs, e-courses serve as a very good preparation tool in order to get everyone to the same level of knowledge before you start your program.

 This leads me to the last, but certainly not least suggestions for your next online business model to consider implementing.

 Many people buy online courses, but only a few actually follow through with executing anything they have learned.

 Make sure you understand that this is not your fault as an online course creator, this is simply human nature.
 Yes, you must assure your course content is created in an engaging way and there are a lot of tips and tricks for this, however, you aren’t responsible for lazy people’s behaviour.